dylan-goetting/SEES-project/README.md

 ## Running code

-You can directly have a look at the example in Llava_visualize_code.ipynb without running the code.
+You can have a look at the example in Llava_visualize_code.ipynb without running the code.

 Environment versions: please see **environment.yml**